benjymous/annotations/sandman/sandman.33.md

 wool, but instead to the state of the fibers, much as in "steel wool".
 	Note that "Wundawool" makes a reappearance in _Sandman_ #36, an additional clue to the parallel structure of chapters in the story.
+Why would anyone want to use "wool" that came in different flavours???
+It's not like anyone would want to taste it, or anything.
+Perhaps Barbie's mind is wandering?

 	Panel 6:  Barbie is slipping into the Dreaming for the first time in two years.

 Page 7 panel 1:  Nuala was introduced in _Season of Mists_.
 She is an elf-maid given Dream by the rulers of Faerie.
+       panel 2-5: Note the borders of these panels.
        Panel 3-5: The talk show host is David Letterman, who is noted for having a gap between his front teeth (and really bad hair).
        Panel 5:  Another facet of the Game of Barbie.

 Page 8:  This sequence is said to be reminiscent of the wardrobe which transports the children to Narnia in _The Lion, the Witch, and the Wardrobe_.